-The Boys & Girls Club of Bellport Area held their 12th Annual Beach Ball at the gorgeous Bayfront home of Alexandra Lebenthal and Jay Diamond.
-Over 550 people attended the festive affair and by the end of the night the event raised over $330,000, the largest amount raised in Beach Ball history.
+On Saturday June 21, The Boys & Girls Club of the Bellport Area held their Eleventh Annual Beach Ball at the Bayfront home of Alexandra Lebenthal and Jay Diamond.
+Attended by over 500 people, the event raised funds in excess of $300,000.

 The Boys & Girls Club of the Bellport Area has been operating since 1965 as the Bellport Area Community Action Committee Inc. (B.A.C.A.C.) and affiliated with BGCA in 1996.
 The Club serves over 700 members, between the ages of 5-19, and many other youths through various annual activities.
 Members are young people from disadvantaged economic, social and family circumstances; nearly three-quarters of annual household incomes are $19,000 or less and one-third receive some form of government support.

-Its mission is to inspire and enable all young people and especially those in the Bellport Area and South Shore.
-In 2012, they completed a 28,000 square-foot state-of-the art facility in North Bellport which includes teen & junior game rooms, teen & junior learning centers, computer lab, teaching kitchen, library, dance room, recording studio, gym and community room/theater.
-Historically, the North Bellport neighborhood is a high-need area that has suffered chronic indications of community disorganization, poverty, crime and drug abuse, gang violence, academic failure and high dropout rates.
+Its mission is to inspire and enable all young people; especially those in the Bellport Area and South Shore to realize their full potential as productive, responsible and caring citizens.
+They have just completed a 28,000 square-foot state-of-the art facility in North Bellport which includes teen & junior game rooms, teen & junior learning centers, computer lab, teaching kitchen, library, dance room, recording studio, gym and community room/theater.
+The North Bellport neighborhood is historically a high-need area that has suffered chronic indications of community disorganization, poverty, crime and drug abuse, gangs and violence, academic failure and high drop out rates.